shaswat-sinha52/FirmIntel/README.md

 - **Officialshaswat2021@gmail.com**

-Thank you for checking out the Hand Gesture Recognition project!
+Thank you for checking out the FirmIntel Project!